 If the appeals court finds “reversible errors” in your case, it can remand the case for a new trial or sentencing hearing.
-In some criminal cases, the appeals court will even reverse the final judgment and vacate the conviction for good.
+In some criminal cases, the appeals court may even reverse the final judgment and vacate the conviction altogether.

-In this article, our Las Vegas criminal defense attorneys answer these frequently-asked-questions:
+In this article, our Las Vegas criminal defense attorneys will address the following key issues regarding appeals:

-No, a criminal appeal in Nevada is simply a review of your trial.
-The appellate court looks only at the records and the transcripts of what occurred in trial court.
+A criminal appeal in Nevada is not a new trial: It is simply a review of your trial.
+The appellate court looks only at the records and the transcripts of what occurred in the trial court.

 During an appeal, your attorney may not introduce new evidence or testimony